ajpwalser/ajpwalser.github.io/_posts/2021-06-24-markdown-syntax-guide.md

 Markdown is a plain text formatting syntax for writers.
 This post provides a brief overview of syntax used here.<!--more-->

+For a comprehensive guide to Markdown, see [Daring Fireball](https://daringfireball.net/projects/markdown/).

 ### Headings

 ```